nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

    ![](Documentation/Images/manage-bindings-default.png)

 5. You should now see which binding is currently being used by Beat Saber.
    * If it is called "Default Beat Saber Bindings," your game should technically be working.
 Try completely closing SteamVR and starting Beat Saber again.
-If input still doesn't work, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues/new).
+If input still doesn't work, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
    * If it is called "Default bindings for legacy applications for &lt;Your Controllers&gt;," DynamicOpenVR did not register properly.
 Try completely closing SteamVR, checking if all the files listed in [Checking the installation](#checking-the-installation) are present, and starting Beat Saber again.
-If the same binding is still there, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues/new).
+If the same binding is still there, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
    * If it is stuck on "Loading current binding&hellip;," SteamVR is most likely failing to load your previous binding.
 See [Deleting the current binding](#deleting-the-current-binding) to fix that and restart this section from step 1.
    * If the name of the binding is anything else, it is most likely not compatible with DynamicOpenVR.
 You have two options:
-     * If you own controllers that are supported by default (i.e. Vive Wands, Index Controllers Oculus Touch Controllers, or WMR Holographic Controllers), there should already be compatible bindings included with DynamicOpenVR.
+     * If you own controllers that are supported by default (i.e. Vive Wands, Index Controllers, Oculus Touch Controllers, or WMR Holographic Controllers), there should already be compatible bindings included with DynamicOpenVR.
 See [Selecting a default binding](#selecting-a-default-binding) to select the right binding.
+If that doesn't work, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
      * If you have a different setup, see [Creating a new binding for your controllers](#creating-a-new-binding-for-your-controllers).

    See the screenshots below for reference.